Phala-Network/phala-wiki/content/docs/khala-mining/3-mining-pool-protocol.md

 ## Functionalities

-Phala Management Development Component provides functionalities include:
+Phala Management Development Component provides functionalities that include:
 <!-- TODO.zhe: I think the Worker and Controller accounts have been abandoned -->

 <!-- TODO.zhe: we'd better give this a license -->